mirkoalicastro/selective-test-runner/README.md

 Large Maven projects waste minutes (or hours) re-running thousands of tests when only a handful of source files changed.
 This plugin fixes that:

-- **Bytecode-level precision** -- instruments every method entry via a Java agent, so it catches dependencies that static analysis misses (reflection, polymorphism, lambdas).
+- **Bytecode-level precision**: instruments every method entry via a Java agent, so it catches dependencies that static analysis misses (reflection, polymorphism, lambdas).
-- **Git-aware** -- diffs your working tree against the last commit, last tag, or last full run to find changed files.
+- **Git-aware**: diffs your working tree against the last commit, last tag, or last full run to find changed files.
-- **Zero test changes** -- works with JUnit 4, JUnit 5, and TestNG out of the box.
+- **Zero test changes**: works with JUnit 4, JUnit 5, and TestNG out of the box.
 No annotations, no base classes, no test rewrites.
-- **Safe by default** -- when in doubt, runs everything.
+- **Safe by default**: when in doubt, runs everything.
 Missing coverage data?
 Full run.
 Git error?
 Full run.
 The plugin never silently skips tests.
-- **Multi-module ready** -- supports reactors with shared coverage maps and concurrent-safe writes under `mvn -T`.
+- **Multi-module ready**: supports reactors with shared coverage maps and concurrent-safe writes under `mvn -T`.

 ## Quick start